 Tallinn's most famous work of art, a wall-sized fragment of Bernt Notke's spooky, 15th-century masterpiece Dance Macabre, has its home in this 13th-century Gothic church-turned art museum.
 Destroyed during World War II and rebuilt during Soviet times, the church now houses a fascinating collection of medieval religious art, with altars from the 15th and 16th centuries, a collection of Baroque and Renaissance chandeliers, and a 'silver chamber.'
 The church is also known for its acoustics - organ concerts are held here every Saturday and Sunday at 16:00.
-Special exhibition on display until August 12 'The Power of Things', focuses on the late-medieval treasures in the Niguliste Museum.
+Special exhibition on display until April 26, 2020 'The Virgin Mary: Woman, Mother, Queen', focuses medieval and early modern art works from houses of worship in Estonia and Livonia.

 Lühike jalg 3